-The Board of Directors is ultimately responsible for the Company's governance, risk management, internal control environment and processes and formally reviews their effectiveness at least annually.
+The Board of Directors is ultimately responsible for the Company's governance, i.
+3. been subject to any official public risk management, internal control environment and processes and formally reviews their effectiveness at least annually.
 There is a continuous process for identifying, evaluating and managing the significant risks the Company faces and the Board regularly monitors exposure to key business risks.
 The Company has an independent internal audit function whose activities are overseen by the Audit Committee.